acabreira1/pluginparameters/README.md

 * Provides common ParamGroups as Arrays and Matrices for each defined parameter type.
 * Saves/loads selected parameter values to/from XML data.
 Methods are provided to save/load also entire ParamGroups directly to/from XML data.
 * Should compile correctly in Windows and (if somebody helps me double check) in OSX.
+* (only with a commercial license) It provides a Preset Manager (utilities to load/save all parameters into presets files).

 ###What it doesn't do

-* Parameters changes are not thread safe however this shouldn't be a problem in most cases, if you know what you are doing (See forum post: [What's best practice for GUI change notification?](http://www.rawmaterialsoftware.com/viewtopic.php?f=8&t=10531)).
+* Parameter changes are not thread safe however this shouldn't be a problem in most cases, if you know what you are doing (See forum post: [What's best practice for GUI change notification?](http://www.rawmaterialsoftware.com/viewtopic.php?f=8&t=10531)).

 ##[Reference](https://github.com/4drX/pluginparameters/wiki)